DaSH-Lab-CSIS/DaSH-Lab-Induction-Assignment-2025/README.md

     - GitHub Username: `dash-recruiter`
     - Profile Link: `https://github.com/dash-recruiter`

+## Support
+Please join our [Slack workspace](zt-3hj00s42o-8tbKFpKVO7mP7tEIkyLK~w) to keep up with announcements related to the induction process, and also to ask questions / ask for help if you're stuck.

 ## LLM Usage Policy
 You are free to use your favourite LLMs as coding / research assistants.